ALASdoo/alasdoo_com_v2/content/english/what-we-do.md

   enable: true
   title: 'Our approach'
   content: "Each project is unique and requires a customized strategy, but what guides us through every communication and relationship is our in&#8209;depth domain experience, thoroughness in everything we do, transparency, and taking the human aspect into account.
 These are just a few of the [values](/our-story#values) we uphold and live by every&nbsp;day."
   content_bottom: "Our company's founders have more than 17 years of experience in each stage of the development and testing processes and are proficient in the procedures themselves.
-They are the ones who go through all the motions of an initial meeting, assessment, planning, and choosing the perfect team for&nbsp;ou."
+They are the ones who go through all the motions of an initial meeting, assessment, planning, and choosing the perfect team for&nbsp;you."
   workflow_item:
     - title: 'Initial assessment'
       image: '/images/approach/1.svg'